DFT study of Pt-induced Ge(001) reconstructions: Theoretical results

 \subsection{Other geometries}

-Though the previous section shows clearly the $\beta$-terrace has a \bsu-geometry, it is still interesting to have a look at some geometries containing Pt atoms in the second or third layer of the system.
-Previous calculations and experimental observations have shown that Pt atoms prefer to occupy subsurface positions.\cite{Gurlu:prb04} Before the transformation to the $\beta$-terrace, there is what G\"url\"u \textit{et al.} call an $\alpha$-terrace.
-This type of terrace is characterized by its large number of dimer vacancy defects.\\ Also, in this initial stage of Pt growth on Ge(001) there are still a number of features which aren't entirely understood, e.g. \textit{indented dimers}.\\ Figure \ref{fig:l2l3nomen} shows the positions where Ge atoms were substituted with Pt atoms in the second and third layer of the system.
-The final geometries were obtained the same way as the $\beta$-geometries, i.e. substitution of Ge atoms by Pt atoms in a Ge(001) b($2\times1$)-reconstructed slab and relaxation of the geometry using the conjugate gradient method keeping the positions of the two center layers fixed.
+Though the previous section shows clearly that the $\beta$-terrace has a \bsu-geometry, it is still interesting to have a look at some geometries containing Pt atoms in the second or third layer of the system.
+Previous calculations and experimental observations have shown that Pt atoms can also be found in subsurface positions. \cite{Gurlu:prb04} Before the transformation to the $\beta$-terrace, there is what G\"url\"u \textit{et al.} call an $\alpha$-terrace.
+This type of terrace is characterized by a large number of dimer vacancy defects.
+Also, in this initial stage of Pt growth on Ge(001) there are still a number of features which are not entirely understood, such as `indented dimers'.\\ Figure~\ref{fig:l2l3nomen} shows the positions where Ge atoms were substituted with Pt atoms in the second and third layer of the system.
+The final geometries were obtained the same way as the $\beta$-geometries, \textit{i.e.}\ substitution of Ge atoms by Pt atoms in a Ge(001) b($2\times1$)-reconstructed slab and relaxation of the geometry using the conjugate gradient method keeping the positions of the two center layers fixed.